 Pérez-Díaz holds a Bachelor of Arts degree in Sociology, with a minor in psychology, from the University of Texas at Austin and a Master's degree in Educational Leadership and Policy Studies from the University of Texas at San Antonio (UTSA).
 Perez-Diaz's cohort's research on the impact of a social justice-oriented principal training program called the Urban School Leaders Collaborative on the transformation of prospective K-12 administrators was presented at the University Council for Educational Administration's 2016 Convention in Detroit, MI and the American Educational Research Association's 2017 Annual Meeting.
 She is currently pursuing her doctoral degree in Educational Leadership from UTSA and is a Graduate Fellow.

 Perez-Diaz's passion for child advocacy and public service manifested itself during her tenure with the Texas Department of Family and Protective Services.
 Her training and certification in child welfare range from child development and advanced risk assessment to planning diversity initiatives and community engagement.
 Harnessing her expertise and skills, she went on to serve as a district-level administrator in several Texas school districts.

 Perez-Diaz serves on several non-profit boards and is an active member of the National Association of Latino Elected and Appointed Officials.

 As the District 3 board member, Perez-Diaz represents the citizens in the following counties: Bee, Brooks, Duval, Gonzales, Jim Hogg, Jim Wells, Karnes, Lavaca, Live Oak, McMullen, Starr, Wilson and parts of Bexar and Hidalgo counties.

-Perez-Diaz is married to Rafael Diaz, Jr. They are the proud parents of two children, Catalina Yaretzi (4) and Rafael (3).
+Perez-Diaz is married to Rafael Diaz, Jr. They are the proud parents of three children, Catalina Yaretzi, Rafael, and Santiago Jadiel.